aanshulls/product_engagement_prediction_model/README.md

 # Hyperparameter tuning
 - Grid Search: Used to find the best hyperparameters for both models.
-- Bayesian Optimization: Applied to further optimise the XGBoost model.

 # Final Model
-The XGBoost Classifier was selected as the final model due to its higher accuracy.
+The XGBoost Classifier was selected as the final model due to its higher accuracy score.
 The optimal hyperparameters were:
 - learning_rate: 0.1165
 - n_estimators: 156
 - max_depth: 7